Amos Fayette, Director of Sales

 Throughout my career, I have seen the results of what happens when a student, amateur, or professional ends up with equipment that is unreliable, of poor quality, or in some cases, just isn't a good fit.
 Our mission is to make sure that this doesn't happen to any customer we serve.
 Your instrument or bow purchase should add something to your musical experience, and never take anything away.

-Currently I actively perform with several orchestras in Northeast Ohio, including the Toledo Symphony Orchestra, Cleveland Philharmonic, and more.
-I am also an adjunct faculty member of Cleveland State University and a teaching artist with the Rainey Institute, a proud member of El Sistema USA as well as maintaining a studio of private students that range from beginner to professional.
-I received my Bachelors Degree from the Peabody Institute of Music in 2008, my Masters Degree from The Juilliard School in 2016, and am an alum of The New World Symphony, America's Orchestral Academy.
-My main violin was made in 2012 by master luthier Edward Maday especially for me, and is a member of a family of instruments also played on by other family members.
+Currently I actively perform with several orchestras in Northeast Ohio, and am also an adjunct faculty member of Cleveland State University, Cuyahoga Community College (Tri-C) where I lead their youth string program, and a teaching artist with the Rainey Institute, a proud member of El Sistema USA as well as maintaining a studio of private students that range from beginner to professional.
+I received my Bachelor’s Degree from the Peabody Institute of Music in 2008, my Master’s Degree from The Juilliard School in 2016, and am an alum of The New World Symphony, America's Orchestral Academy.
+My main violin was made in 2012 by master luthier Edward Maday, especially for me, and is a member of a family of instruments also played on by other family members.
 For more on my performances and teaching, check out AmosFayette.com.

 Jennifer Ford Fayette, Director of Operations

-A third generation performer, I was strongly influenced first by my grandfather who was a self-taught jazz drummer who after World War II went on to run one of the largest radio and television studios in the Southeast United States.
-Trained as a vocalist, I made her solo debut at the age of three and continued to sing and perform until college, where life intervened and I ventured into the corporate world with a focus on sales and marketing.
+A third-generation performer, I was strongly influenced by my grandfather, a self-taught jazz drummer who, after World War II, went on to run one of the largest radio and television studios in the Southeast United States.
+My mother and aunt were also performers and teachers.
+So you could say music is in our blood.
+We do!
+Trained as a vocalist, I made my solo debut at the age of three and continued to sing and perform until college, where life intervened and I ventured into the corporate world, focusing on sales and marketing.

-Learning how companies of all sizes operate and helping them grow, I became fascinated how at their core the smallest mom and pop shops to the biggest Fortune 500 and Fortune 100 companies ran the same, if on different scales.
-As a passionate supporter of the arts, music specifically, I have sat on multiple boards and volunteered with a variety of non-profit organizations which is how I came to be involved with string instruments when I married into a family of string players and teachers.
+Learning how companies of all sizes operate and helping them grow, I became fascinated by how, at their core, the smallest mom and pop shops to the biggest Fortune 500 and Fortune 100 companies ran the same, if on different scales.
+As a passionate supporter of the arts, music specifically, I have sat on multiple boards and volunteered with a variety of non-profit organizations, which is how I came to be involved with string instruments when I married into a family of string players and teachers.
+Together with my husband and business partner, we have also literally written the book on how to practice music and singing, called Practice 101, which you can find on Amazon, along with a practice journal designed for performers by performers.

-In addition to working alongside Amos in building Salon Strings I also run the Ford Fayette Media Group, which includes several other small businesses and work as a freelance business consultant helping businesses and individuals reach their own goals, develop trainings and continue to grow.
-For more information on that please check out JenniferFayette.com
+In addition to working alongside Amos in building Salon Strings, I also run the Ford Fayette Media Group, which includes several other small businesses, and work as a freelance business consultant helping businesses and individuals reach their own goals, develop training, and continue to grow.
+In my free time, I enjoy finding new trails to explore, listening to history podcasts and rage cleaning.